axllent/adguard-home-bg/README.md

 AdGuard Home blocklist generator
 ===

 AdGuard Home blocklist generator is a tool to generate a formatted blocklist for [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) from a URL.
-It accepts a variety of input formats, including:
+It accepts a variety of blocklist formats, including:

 - Plain line-separated list of domain names
 - A hosts-formatted list (eg `0.0.0.0 example.com`)
-- AdGuard-formatted lists
+- AdGuard-formatted list

 It allows you to append [AdGuard rule modifiers](https://github.com/AdguardTeam/AdGuardHome/wiki/Hosts-Blocklists#modifiers) to the generated blocklist to allow for more specific filtering, such as ctags, clients etc.